October 8, 2022

 GALICIA

-As I walked the first few kilometers through province of Galicia, tall stone pillars emerged at regular intervals with the remaining distance to Santiago engraved on little plaques mounted to them.
+As I walked the first few kilometers through the province of Galicia, tall stone pillars emerged at regular intervals with the remaining distance to Santiago engraved on little plaques mounted on them.

 I remembered these pillars from my last Camino.
 They provided a constant reassurance that you were, in fact, getting closer to the end.
 All you had to do was watch as the numbers on each pillar drew closer to 0.